norcams/docs-enduser/docs/known-issues.rst

 Openstack correcting it by guessing what your intentions are.
 Use a CIDR calculator if you're unsure.

-Users are always advised to ensure their security group rules work as intended.
+Users are always advised to ensure their security group rules work as intended in regards to both IP and port filtering.